-A court in Uzbekistan today sentenced the brother of an RFE/RL journalist to 8 years in prison on drug-related charges, the latest in a series of cases that appear to target family members in retaliation for their relatives’ reporting.
+A court in Uzbekistan has upheld a decision to sentence the brother of an RFE/RL journalist to eight years in prison on drug-related charges, the latest in a series of cases that appear to target family members in retaliation for their relatives’ reporting.

 Our journalists, under threat

 The right to free and open access to news and information should be universal, but threats to a free press persist.
 Journalists reporting for the BBG networks face risks every day as they report on regions in conflict or transition.
 The BBG strongly condemns these actions, which violate international standards by suppressing independent media and targeting journalists doing their jobs.

 Blogger and contributor to RFANguyen Ngoc Gia was sentenced to a four-year prison term with another three years on probation for carrying out "propaganda against the state" according to article 88 of the penal code.